AndreGGomes/conway-s-game-of-life/README.md

     cmake ..; cmake --build .

-Now you will have an executable file called "conway_game_of_life" in your build directory
+Now you will have an executable file called "conway_game_of_life" in your build directory.

 ## Playing the game

-Space: starts/pauses the game
+Space: starts/pauses the game.

-X: kills every alive cell
+X: kills every alive cell.

-Right_Click: changes the status of the cell
+Right_Click: changes the status of the cell.

-R: Randomizes the board
+R: Randomizes the board.

-G: Starts a glider in the board
+G: Starts a glider in the board.